PhilPalmer/lbf-hack-tutorial/README.md

 flowcraft.py build -t "fastqc2" -o fastqc.nf
 ```

-This will create a nextflow script `fastqc.nf`
+This will create a Nextflow script `fastqc.nf`

 More complex pipelines such as a GATK pipeline can be built with one command:
 ```bash